googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 ## Creating the cluster

-A [cluster][cluster] consists of at least one *cluster master* machine and multiple worker machines called *nodes*: [Compute Engine virtual machine][vms] instances that run the Kubernetes processes necessary to make them part of the cluster.
+A [cluster][cluster] consists of at least one *control plane* machine and multiple worker machines called *nodes*: [Compute Engine virtual machine][vms] instances that run the Kubernetes processes necessary to make them part of the cluster.

 {{% feature expiryVersion="0.14.0" %}}
 ```bash